 Main page

-One of the main things still missing in FreeBSD for it to be usable on a modern laptop such as the AMD Framework laptops and the newer Intel ones is the ability to go to sleep.
-In the past, this was done using something called ACPI S3.
+One of the main things still missing in FreeBSD for it to be usable on modern laptops is the ability to go to sleep.
+In the past, this was done using something called ACPI S3, but vendors have slowly been phasing this out in favour of something else called S0ix.
+FreeBSD does not support S0ix as of yet, leaving it without sleep support on these devices.

 S3 is one of the global sleep states that ACPI defines (other examples include S0 when in regular operation and S5 when the computer is fully turned off).